Lower Mosaic Canyon

 Overview

-This short hike runs up a gravel wash into a narrow canyon with water-polished walls made of white marble and blue-gray conglomerate rocks.
+The Lower Mosaic Canyon Trail is short hike that runs up into the Death Valley Wilderness Area following a gravel wash through a narrow canyon with water-polished walls made of white marble and blue-gray conglomerate rocks.
 The water-polished conglomerate rocks look like mosaic tiles grouted onto the canyon wall, hence the name of the canyon.
-The bottom few feet of the canyon is a narrow slot that is only 2-3 feet wide in places, but the canyon generally feels open and airy.
-The best water-polished marble in the entire canyon is between 0.21 and 0.27 miles from the trailhead.
+After only a few minutes of walking, hikers enter a narrow slot that is only 2-3 feet wide in places, but the canyon generally feels open and airy.
+The best water-polished marble in the entire canyon is located between 0.21 and 0.27 miles from the trailhead.
 For details of continuing up this geologically interesting canyon to a pour-over, see the Upper Mosaic Canyon Trail.

 Link to map.